-The following table sets forth information provided by the nominees as of the record date.
-All of the nominees are currently serving as directors of the Company.
-All of the nominees have consented to serve if elected at the Annual Meeting.
+Set forth below is the information provided by the director nominees regarding their experience and qualifications.
+All of the nominees are currently serving as directors of the Company and have consented to serve as directors if elected at the Annual Meeting.